-In addition, the subsidiary entered into several lease agreements in respect of lease of land, building, and machinery to be used in the operation of electricity from biomass with the Company.
+In addition, the subsidiary entered into several lease agreements with the Company in respect of lease of land, building, and machineries to be used in the operation of electricity from biomass.
 The terms of the agreements are generally 3 - 30 years.

-30.7 Guarantees
+33.8 Guarantees

-- 1) As at 31 December 2017, the Company guaranteed bank credit facilities to two subsidiaries amounting to Baht 2,112 million (2016: Baht 1,860 million) - 2) As at 31 December 2017, the Company had no guarantee of bank credit facilities granted to a related party (2016: Baht 312 million) with the Company's inventories as collateral. - 3) As at 31 December 2017, the Company and its subsidiaries had outstanding bank guarantees of approximately Baht 4 million and Baht 17 million, respectively (2016: Baht 4 million and Baht 6 million, respectively) issued by banks on behalf of the Company and its subsidiaries in respect of certain performance bonds as required in the normal course of business. - 4) As at 31 December 2017, the subsidiary had outstanding bank guarantees of approximately Baht 82 million (2016: Baht 82 million) issued by banks on behalf of the subsidiary company in respect of performance under an electricity sale/purchase agreement and the submission of applications and offer to sell electricity.
+- 1) As at 31 December 2018 and 2017, the Company guaranteed bank credit facilities of two subsidiaries amounting to Baht 2,112 million. - As at 31 December 2018, the Company has pledged a cheques to secure the loan as stipulated in Note 19 to the financial statements amounting to Baht 151 million (2017: Nil). - 3) As at 31 December 2018, the Company has guaranteed of bank credit facilities of a related party with inventories amounting to Baht 303 million (2017: Nil). - 4) As at 31 December 2018, the Company and its subsidiaries had outstanding bank guarantees of approximately Baht 3 million and Baht 39 million, respectively (2017: Baht 4 million and Baht 17 million, respectively) issued by banks on behalf of the Company and its subsidiaries in respect of certain performance bonds as required in the normal course of business. - 5) As at 31 December 2018 and 2017, there were outstanding bank guarantees of approximately Baht 82 million issued by banks on behalf of the subsidiary company in respect of performance under an electricity sale/purchase agreement and the submission of applications and offer to sell electricity.
 They were used as security with the Provincial Electricity Authority and the Electricity Generating Authority of Thailand, in compliance with the regulations of purchasing electricity from small power producers.